polkadot-developers/polkadot-docs/polkadot-protocol/architecture/system-chains/asset-hub.md

 ### API Sidecar

 [API Sidecar](https://github.com/paritytech/substrate-api-sidecar){target=\_blank} is a RESTful service that can be deployed alongside Polkadot and Kusama nodes.
 It provides endpoints to retrieve real-time blockchain data, including asset information.
-For Asset Hub, Sidecar allows querying:
+When used with Asset Hub, Sidecar allows querying:

 - **Asset look-ups** - retrieve specific assets using `AssetId`
 - **Asset balances** - view the balance of a particular asset on Asset Hub